Getting Things Done® (GTD®) Resources

 Websites/Blogs

-GTD® Connect — GTD® Connect consists of a community of people using the Getting Things Done (GTD) approach in their day-to-day lives.
-Through the service, members can connect with other “GTDers” and access a wide variety of resources and media, including an interview with Learn OmniFocus founder, Tim Stringer.
-There’s a monthly fee for using the service, but you can put it through its paces for two weeks free of charge.
+GTD® Connect — GTD® Connect is a community of people who use the Getting Things Done (GTD) approach in their daily lives.
+Through the service, members can connect with other “GTDers” and access a wide variety of resources and media, including an interview with Learn OmniFocus founder Tim Stringer.
+There’s a monthly fee for using the service, but you can try it for two weeks free of charge.

 [ website ]